datapunchorg/punch/README.md

 ## User Guide - Run Spark on AWS EKS

-Again, use one command like `punch install SparkOnEks` to deploy a runnable Spark environment on EKS.
+Use single command like `punch install SparkOnEks` to deploy a runnable Spark environment on EKS.

 See [User Guide](UserGuide.md) for more details in section: `Run punch on AWS`.